brianhigh/computing_bootcamp/R/modular_programming.md

 If you have a Github account and have already created a repository (repo) for this package, you can send the package to the repo for others to use.

+Here are commands to type at the Bash prompt to send a package to Github.

 ```bash
 cd high.bmi